netlify/labs/features/graph/documentation/partner-onboarding.md

 1. API Authentication
 2. Graph API/Explorer integration

-Both can be integrated with separately, as they are independent of each other.
-However, they do work best in tandem, so where possible, we recommend integrating with both.
+Both components can be integrated separately.
+However, we recommend integrating with both as they work best in tandem.

 ## API Authentication